Driving Without Insurance in Michigan: What You Need To Know

 What is the penalty for driving without insurance in Michigan?

-The penalty for driving without insurance in Michigan includes: (1) a fine, jail and a driver’s license suspension; (2) being barred from suing an at-fault driver for pain and suffering compensation – even if he or she causes severe injuries and you are completely innocent and not at fault; (3) being disqualified from all No-Fault benefits.
+Not having insurance means you are barred from suing an at-fault driver for pain and suffering compensation – even if he or she causes severe injuries and you are completely innocent and not at fault.
+It also means you are disqualified from all No-Fault benefits.
 And it means you could be held personal liable for an at-fault driver’s No-Fault benefits, and for others’ compensation and damages.

-Here are the civil and criminal penalties for driving without insurance in Michigan: :
+Below are more details of the civil and criminal penalties for driving without insurance in Michigan: :

 - Guilty of a misdemeanor: If you drive without insurance in Michigan, you are guilty of a misdemeanor.
 (MCL 500.3102(2))

 - Fine of $200 to $500: If you are convicted of driving without insurance in Michigan, you “shall be fined not less than $200.00 nor more than $500.00” and/or sent to jail.
 (MCL 500.3102(2))

 - Jail for up to one year: If you are convicted of driving without insurance in Michigan, you “shall be . . . imprisoned for not more than 1 year” and/or subject to a fine.
 (MCL 500.3102(2))

 - Suspension of your driver’s license: If a court determines that you were driving with the auto insurance required by the No-Fault law, then – unless you can show that your car or truck is currently insured – your driver’s license will be suspended by the Secretary of State until you get the necessary car insurance.
 (MCL 257.328(1) and (4)